Navigation

 I am a trans/queer researcher, organizer, and (mathematics) teacher.
 Across these roles I have focused on how people come together to transform their circumstances, and therefore the world.

 As a researcher, I primarily study learning and development.
 I view learning as a social-political transformation of the self: we know that we have learned something when we start to act differently in the world than we used to.
 Broadly, I explore how people come to be different kinds of actors in the world through their experiences as members of communities (of practice).
-I try to make sense of this through ethnographic and sociocultural research that allows me to trace how our subjectivities shift over time and as we move through the world.
+I attempt to make sense of this through sociolinguistic approaches that allow me to trace how our subjectivities shift over time and as we move through the world.
 This work is firmly political, as how people come to act in the world is shaped by their relationships to each other, their environment, and to capital.
-I am a third world feminist scholar and use interdisciplinary methods like narrative analysis and interaction analysis to make my arguments.
+I am a third world feminist scholar and use interdisciplinary methods like narrative analysis and interaction analysis to attune to participants' developing subjectivities in interaction.

 Competencies